Anna Lindstrand

 About me

 • I am Professor and Consultant in Clinical Genetics in Stockholm, Sweden.
-Currently I am the head of the Clinical Genetics and genomics diagnostic laboratory (Karolinska University Hospital) and group leader for Rare Diseases research group at the Department of Molecular Medicine and Surgery (Karolinska Institutet).
-My specific area of interest is the study of structural human genomic variation, its biological consequences and involvement in rare and common human disorders.
+Currently I am the head of the Clinical Genetics and Genomics diagnostic laboratory (Karolinska University Hospital) and group leader for Rare Diseases research group at the Department of Molecular Medicine and Surgery (Karolinska Institutet).
+My specific area of interest is the study of structural human genomic variation, its biological consequences and involvement in rare and common human disorders as well as cancer.

-My group members combine conventional and next generation genetic analysis with careful clinical assessments and functional follow up in vivo (zebrafish) and in vitro (primary cells and iPS cells).
+My group members combine conventional and next generation genetic analysis with careful clinical assessments and functional follow up in primary cells and iPS cells.
 To characterize the breakpoints of chromosome rearrangements we use a variety of methodologies and next generation sequencing (NGS) platforms.

 This work is truly translational!
 Patients are initially identified in the health care system and outlined phenotypically and cytogenetically in the clinical genetic service.
 Then the research part takes over aiming to outline the exact genetic rearrangement down to single gene and breakpoint level in order to correlate symptoms with a specific gene defect.
 Finally, our findings are returned to the health care system in the form of new information about gene function.